CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.4 Telework.md

 ### 4.1 Literature

-Further information on hazards and security measures in the field of telework can be found in the following publications, among others:
+Further information on hazards and security measures in the field of telework can be found in the following publications:

 * #### [27001] ISO / IEC 27001: 2013